juanfont/headscale/docs/setup/upgrade.md

 # Upgrade an existing installation

-An existing headscale installation can be updated to a new version:
+Update an existing headscale installation to a new version:

 - Read the announcement on the [GitHub releases](https://github.com/juanfont/headscale/releases) page for the new version.
 It lists the changes of the release along with possible breaking changes.